SS President Coolidge: Loss

 A large military base and harbor had been established on Espiritu Santo and the harbor was heavily protected by mines.
-Information about safe entry into the harbor had been accidentally omitted from President Coolidge's sailing orders, and on her approach to Santo on 26 October 1942, President Coolidge, fearing Japanese submarines and unaware of the mine fields, tried to enter the harbor through the largest and most obvious channel.
-A mine struck the ship in the engine room, and moments later a second mine hit her near her stern.
+Information about safe entry into the harbor had been accidentally omitted from the President Coolidge's sailing orders and, on her approach to Santo on 26 October 1942, Captain Henry Nelson, fearing Japanese submarines and unaware of the mine fields, tried to enter the harbor through the largest and most obvious channel.
+The ship struck a mine, which exploded near the engine room and, moments later, hit a second mine near her stern.

-Captain Henry Nelson, knowing that he was going to lose the ship, ran her aground and ordered troops to abandon ship.
-Not believing the ship would sink, troops were told to leave all of their belongings behind, under the impression that they would conduct salvage operations over the next few days.
+Knowing that he was going to lose the ship, Nelson ran her aground and ordered the troops to abandon ship.
+Not believing it would sink, troops were told to leave all of their belongings behind, under the impression that they could conduct salvage operations over the next few days.

 Over the next 90 minutes, 5,340 men from the ship got safely ashore.
-There was no panic as they disembarked; many even walked ashore.
+There was no panic as they disembarked, and many even walked ashore.
 However, the captain's attempts to beach the ship were thwarted by a coral reef.
-President Coolidge listed heavily on her side, sank stern first, and slid down the slope into the channel.
+The President Coolidge listed heavily on her side, sank stern first, and slid down a slope into the channel.

 There were only two casualties in the sinking.
 The first was Fireman Robert Reid, who was working in the engine room and was killed by the first mine blast.
 The second, Captain Elwood Joseph Euart, 103rd Field Artillery Regiment, had safely left President Coolidge when he heard that there were still men in the infirmary who could not get out.
-He returned through one of the sea doors, successfully rescued the men, but was then unable to escape himself and went down with the ship.
+He returned through one of the sea doors and successfully rescued the men, but was then unable to escape himself and went down with the ship.
 He was awarded the Distinguished Service Cross for his heroic actions.
-A memorial to Euart is on the shore near the access points for the Coolidge.
-In 2013, Euart's body was reportedly located by a local dive guide, and a message was sent to the Australian High Commission, who then passed this on to US authorities in Hawaii.
-An American recovery team arrived in February 2014, and working with local operators, they found Euart's remains after 73 years, still with his dog tags and personal items, inside deep silt in the bottom of the wreck.
-Subsequent DNA testing of the remains matched with Euart's relatives, and his family was advised that the US military would perform a full military funeral service and that he would be buried with his parents.
+A memorial to Euart is situated on the shore near the access points to the Coolidge.

+In 2013, Euart's body was reportedly located by a local dive guide.
+A message was sent to the Australian High Commission, which passed it on to US authorities in Hawaii.
+An American recovery team arrived in February 2014 and, working with local operators, they found Euart's remains after 73 years, still with his dog tags and personal items, lying in deep silt in the bottom of the wreck.
+Subsequent DNA testing of the remains matched with Euart's relatives.
+His family was advised that the US military would perform a full military funeral service and that he would be buried with his parents.